 Once farmland and woodlots, more than 50 years of natural succession have created rich areas of forests, thickets, meadows and prairies to explore at Carriage Hill.
 Farm life in the 1880s comes alive at the historical farm, complete with period farm animals.
 There are also acres of peaceful beauty to enjoy on foot or horseback.
-The park has been a favorite places for families to spend quality time together for generations, from picking out penny candy in the Country Store to catching fish at Cedar Lake.
+The park has been a favorite place for families to spend quality time together for generations.
 Come and join us for a spell.

 Carriage Hill Historical Farm recreates the life of a typical conservative farm family of the 1880s.
 Period farming and domestic activities are demonstrated throughout the year by both staff and volunteers.
 The farm features a blacksmith shop, woodshop, historic house and barn.
 From heirloom vegetables to period breeds of animals, the late 19th century is brought to life.

 Horseback riding enthusiasts can enjoy activities at the Carriage Hill MetroPark Riding Center.
 Programs include weekend trail rides, pony rides for younger riders, summer horse camps, and spring and fall riding lessons.
 Please check the program calendar on the Riding Center’s website for upcoming program dates and information.